FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE

 In March 2015, Ricketts’ latest poetry collection Half Dark (Victoria University Press) was published, adressing the ‘people and places that fill a life and the gaps they leave behind.'
 Half Dark was reviewed by Paula Green of NZ Poetry Shelf: 'The poems are the heartbeat of a backward look; at times mourning, often contemplative, they revel in humour as much as intimacy, in sumptuous detail as much as the well-tended gap.'

 October 2015 saw the publication of The Penguin Book of New Zealand War Writing, edited by Harry Ricketts and Gavin McLean.
 Distinguished by its diverse selection of works - authored by the likes of Janet Frame, Allen Curnow, and Margaret Mahy - the collection is nevertheless bound together by its central thread of war.
-The Penguin Book of New Zealand War Writing has recieved critical praise since its release, with Matthew Wright of the NZ Listener reviewing the book as "a masterful compilation that is so much more than just a military history."
+The Penguin Book of New Zealand War Writing has received critical praise since its release, with Matthew Wright of the NZ Listener reviewing the book as "a masterful compilation that is so much more than just a military history."